 Insofar as our company's workers, we have no reason to do such illegality.

-You can't access it unless you want to read it.
+I can't access it insofar as to when I want to read it.

 As one would expect, this phrase has a negative form, ～に限らない.
 This means that something is not yet decided.
 Of course, in formal/written situations, you can see it as ～に限らず.